JCEReims/ChildAndConnect/README.md

 Child and Connect is a trademark created by JCE Reims (http://www.jcereims.fr).

-The technical creator is imajim.
+The technical creator is imajim (https://github.com/imajim).

 The solution is based on symfony php framework (https://symfony.com/).